 For our model, where there are only two possible alleles at a given locus, parallel genetic evolution is via the same locus and non-parallel genetic evolution is via different loci.
 In line Bolnick et al. (2018), we argue that the latter scenario represents convergence rather than parallelism.
 Specifically, we now write (lines XX-YY):

-An infinite number of loci is assumed, such that each mutation arises at a new locus and therefore each locus can only have two alleles (‘infinite-sites’ sensu Kimura [1969]).
-Accordingly, parallel genetic evolution in our model cannot occur via recurrent mutation at a given locus.
+An infinite number of loci is assumed, such that each mutation arises at a new locus and therefore each locus can only have two alleles (‘infinite-sites’ sensu Kimura [1969]].
+Accordingly, parallel genetic evolution in our model cannot occur via recurrent mutation at a given locus but only through parallel changes in allele frequencies.

 83 - "populations diverge genetically by chance in the course of adapting to similar environments" is broader than "'mutation-order' speciation - divergence could also occur by drift based on standing variation.
 I think that it is confusing to use the term "mutation-order" speciation, when that is not necessarily what is meant.

 We have changed the language throughout our revision to emphasize that we are focussing specifically on ‘speciation via parallel natural selection’ rather than ‘mutation-order speciation’.
-We have kept the ‘keyword’ because we suspect our results will be of interest to biologists who study ‘mutation-order’ speciation.
+We have kept the ‘keyword’, [but explain how our results are broader?], because we suspect our results will be of interest to biologists who study ‘mutation-order’ speciation.

 Fisher's geometric model is usually associated with successive fixation of mutations.
 Wouldn't stabilising selection on an additive trait be a better term, and less likely to mislead?

 We have changed this language, although our thinking is shaped by Fisher’s model our approach is distinct.
-The section on fisher’s model is no longer in the article, although we have kept the ‘keyword’.
+The section on Fisher’s model is no longer in the article, although we have kept the ‘keyword’ [to credit our inspiration and connect with this body of literature, which does not always consider successive fixation and does sometimes model standing genetic variation (e.g., Anciaux et al 2018 Genetics)].

 A very limited range of parameters are used: a fixed mutation and selection, fixed numbers at beginning and end.
 Thus, it is more a demonstration that a specific point - "adaptation from standing variation forestalls speciation via parallel selection and promotes speciation via divergent selection" - may hold in principle.
 Yet, the abstract gives the impression that this has been established in general.